 ENvironnement JEUnesse to the Québec Court of Appeal

 On 6 June 2019, ENvironnement JEUnesse presented its climate lawsuit against the Canadian government at the Superior Court of Quebec on behalf of Quebeckers aged 35 and under.
 ENvironnement JEUnesse is represented pro bono by the firm Trudel Johnston & Lespérance.

 On 11 July 2019, Justice Gary D.D.
-Morrison of the Superior Court of Quebec delivered his judgment in which he refuses to grant ENvironnement JEUnesse the authorization to institute a class action on behalf of all young Quebeckers 35 years old and under against the Government of Canada.
+Morrison of the Superior Court of Quebec delivered his judgment in which he refused to grant ENvironnement JEUnesse the authorization to institute a class action on behalf of all young Quebeckers 35 years old and under against the Government of Canada.
 Reacting to the decision, ENvironnement JEUnesse announced its intention to appeal the decision.

-On 23 February 2021, ENvironnement JEUnesse presents its application for authorization to institute its class action to the Quebec Court of Appeal.
-The Court will take a few weeks or months to deliver its decision.
+On 23 February 2021, ENvironnement JEUnesse presented its application for authorization to institute its class action to the Quebec Court of Appeal.

 A Lawsuit to Protect the Rights of An Entire Generation

 On November 26th, 2018, ENvironnement JEUnesse applied to bring a class action against the Canadian government before the Superior Court of Québec.
 We allege that the Canadian government is infringing on a generation’s fundamental rights because its greenhouse gas reduction targets are not ambitious enough to avoid dangerous climate change and it doesn’t even have a plan that would allow it to reach this inadequate target.